-Provides clinical remediation to currently enrolled or graduate dental hygienists for review of and enhancement of dental hygiene clinical skills.
-A self study, one-on-one plan is developed which will enrich knowledge and skills above that offered in the dental hygiene core curriculum.
+Provides clinical remediation to currently enrolled dental hygiene students for review of and enhancement of required dental hygiene clinical skills in preparation for graduation.
+A self study, one-on-one plan is developed as a means of identifying necessary program requirements to complete.
 Emphasis is placed on identification of clinical skill level, development of remediation schedule and knowledge and skill through repetition.
 This course is repeatable three times; it shall be one to five credit hours each time the student successfully completes the course.
-The total number of credits that will apply to general education vocational skills certificate shall be four to twenty credits.
 Prerequisite(s): Current dental hygiene student or graduation from an accredited dental hygiene program.
 (PCS 1.6, 1-5 credit hours - 0 hours lecture, 2-10 hours clinical)